ivanlan/coap/README.md

-This library implements coap for erlang.
+# CoAP library for erlang.